-At first I planned to write this game in Python.
+At first, I planned to write this game in Python.
 I have heard that programmers of other languages, in their first contact with Python, experience a sentiment similar to that of “flying”.

-But after a couple of hours playing with Python, I realized that I have no idea what to do with so much freedom the language gives me.
+After a couple of hours playing with Python, I realized that I have no idea what to do with so much freedom the language gives me.
 So I switched back to C. I use an array of vectors to store all families, each vector represents a family.
-After the player’s guess and the program makes a decision to choose a family, it get rid all other words.
+After the player’s guess and the program makes a decision to choose a family, it gets rid of all other words.
 It was a pain, given that this program requires a lot of memory handling.
 My friend walked in on me doing this project and he was like: “Why are you doing this to yourself?”

 When I finished the program, it surprised me that winning this program was a lot easier than I thought.
 Either my algorithm is flawed or evil hangman is just a novice devil.
 Some thoughts:

-– Because the program follows a fixed algorithm to decide the appearance of guessed letters, if users keep on choosing one word length and enter a fixed sequence of guessed letters, the program will end up with the same result word every time.
+– Because the program follows a fixed algorithm to decide the appearance of guessed letters, if users keep on choosing one words’ length and enter a fixed sequence of guessed letters, the program will end up with the same result word every time.
 It makes it impossible to pass the evil hangman as a normal hangman.
 There are a few ways I can think of to fix this problem:

 - Randomize the process to choose the leftover word family.
 Instead of always picking the largest word family, for 1/5th of the time, the program chooses any random family from the list of available word families.
-To do this, I use a random generator to generate a boolean variable with 20% probability of being true.
+To do this, I use a random generator to generate a boolean variable with a 20% probability of being true.

-- Keep track of user’s choice of word length.
-If user chooses the same word length more than once, the program alternates between choosing the largest word family and a random word family.
+- Keep track of a user’s choice of word length.
+If a user chooses the same word length more than once, the program alternates between choosing the largest word family and a random word family.

 – When the word is long (like more than 15 characters), after around 5-6 well-placed guesses, players can pretty much narrow the candidate pool to a single word.
 Also, because players can choose the number of guesses,